 On a day trip from our holiday home Tvera in the direction of Látrabjarg, it is worth making a detour to the almost endless sandy beach Rauðisandur.
 Follow the signs and turn left onto the road.
 Already at the height of the pass you enjoy a breathtaking view, which is intensified on the other side during the descent over the serpentines.

 The view of the golden sandy beach is almost endless, inviting you to take long walks.
 Next to the church, next to the parking lot, there is a cosy café “Kirkjuhvammur” (explore opening hours beforehand!).

 If you see the name Rauðasandur (instead of Rauðisandur): Both names are used synonymously for the same place.

 In the Westfjords there are numerous hiking possibilities.
 Often you won’t see anybody else on your way the whole day.
 If you want peace and quiet and relaxation, the Westfjords are the place to be.
 There is a hectic pace elsewhere!
-You can start a hike to an old mine, for example, directly from Ferienhaus Tvera.
+You can start a hike to a many million years old carbonated fossil layers, for example, directly from Self catering Tvera Lodge in Westfjords.
 Please contact the responsible ranger beforehand.
 If you want to do a longer tour, you can start from the coast and hike over the mountains to the next fjord.
 Spectacular views are guaranteed.
 From the highest mountain of the Westfjords, the Kaldbakur with 998 meters of height, you enjoy with good weather a marvellous panorama view.